 One of my favorite brands is Essie because they have a variety of stunning colors and my home manicure lasts just as long as the salon version.

 Check out this Mademoiselle color.
 It’s a feminine favorite and it’s a springtime must.
 I’ve been using it for over 10 years and it still makes me smile every time I put it on!

 The brand also has a quick-dry version for the girl on the go.
 Sometimes, it’s just too hard to sit still!

-This color is called Millennium Momentum—the nude is beyond timeless.
+This color is called Millennium Momentum [product not available for this link and for the picture above]—the nude is beyond timeless.

 Use Shellac Polish for a Home Manicure